-Penang is a turtle-shaped island off the west coast of Peninsular Malaysia, about 350km northwest of Kuala Lumpur, and is connected to the mainland by the 13 kilometer long Penang Bridge and the 24 kilometer long New Penang Bridge.
+Penang is a turtle-shaped island located off the west coast of Peninsular Malaysia, about 350km northwest of Kuala Lumpur, and is connected to the mainland by the 13 kilometer long Penang Bridge and the 24 kilometer long New Penang Bridge.
 For centuries, Penang played a strategic role in trading relations between the East and West.
 In addition to the local Sultans, the Arabs, Chinese, British and Dutch all vied for influence over Penang.
 This long and colourful history has left its mark on the island in many ways; from the colonial mansions and intriguing temples of George Town (the capital of Penang and a UNESCO Heritage site) to the island’s unique cuisine which is truly world-famous.
 In addition to its rich historical and cultural heritage, Penang also boasts mile after mile of sandy, casuarina-fringed beaches, a mountainous hinterland, some of Malaysia’s most stunning resorts and a vibrant shopping scene.
 Here are my 10 tips for things to do in Penang and George Town:

 George Town is a joy to explore on foot.
 You’ll pass picturesque streets with beautifully-restored heritage buildings, countless restaurants and food stalls and colourful shops.
 The most prominent landmark (and must-see) is the Cheong Fatt Tze Mansion.
 However, the neighbourhoods surrounding Jalan Penang (Penang Road) and Lebuh Chulia (Chulia Street) are packed with gorgeous colonial and Chinese heritage buildings as well as wonderfully atmospheric temples and narrow streets.
 You can follow the Heritage Trail in George Town which takes visitors past the most famous landmarks (this route is marked on most George Town maps) or you can wander around the historic centre of George Town and spot the Heritage Trail info boards.